Sookie-S/QTL_analysis_pipeline/README.md

 ------------------------------------------------------------------------

-0- There are initially 2 folders, Files and Scripts, in the root directory (for example here, the root folder is 'Sookie-S/') and a Results folder that will be created by the pipeline:
+0- There are initially 2 folders, Files and Scripts, in the root directory (for example here, the root folder is 'Sookie-S/') and a Results folder that will be created by the pipeline.
+See the folder Files present here to see an example.

 ------------------------------------------------------------------------